VFM-VAE: Vision Foundation Models Can Be Good Tokenizers for Latent Diffusion Models: Introduction

-Inspired by the success of VFMs in dense prediction tasks~\citep{llava, pencoder}, we hypothesize that frozen VFM encoders can enable high-fidelity image reconstruction with appropriate architectural adaptations.
-To this end, we systematically enhance the standard VAE decoder with two key innovations: \textbf{Multi-Scale Latent Fusion} and \textbf{Progressive Resolution Reconstruction Blocks}.
-The Multi-Scale Latent Fusion mechanism effectively leverages the hierarchical information inherent in VFM features across different semantic levels, while the Progressive Resolution Reconstruction Blocks enable stable training through advanced synthesis architectures and multi-resolution supervision.
-This design specifically addresses the challenge of reconstructing pixel-accurate images from semantically-rich but spatially-coarse VFM representations.
-By combining these architectural innovations with a comprehensive training objective that balances semantic preservation and reconstruction fidelity, we present \textbf{Vision Foundation Model Variational Autoencoder (VFM-VAE)}, the first framework to successfully reconstruct high-quality images from a compact latent space, directly driven by frozen VFM encoders, thus eliminating the need for distillation-based alignment.
+Inspired by the success of VFMs in dense prediction tasks~\cite{llava, pencoder}, we hypothesize that frozen VFM encoders can enable high-fidelity image reconstruction with appropriate architectural adaptations.
+To this end, we enhance the standard VAE decoder with two key innovations: \textbf{Multi-Scale Latent Fusion} and \textbf{Progressive Resolution Reconstruction Blocks}.
+The \emph{Multi-Scale Latent Fusion} mechanism effectively leverages the hierarchical information in VFM features across different semantic levels, while the \emph{Progressive Resolution Reconstruction Blocks} enable stable training through advanced synthesis architectures and multi-resolution supervision.
+This design addresses the challenge of reconstructing pixel-accurate images from semantically-rich but spatially-coarse VFM representations.

+Combining these architectural innovations with a objective that balances semantic preservation and reconstruction fidelity, we present \textbf{Vision Foundation Model Variational Autoencoder (VFM-VAE)}, the first framework to enable high-fidelity image reconstruction from a compact latent space, directly driven by frozen VFM encoders.

-Building upon VFM-VAE, we conduct a comprehensive study of representation dynamics during diffusion training.
-We extend the commonly used representation distance metric CKNNA~\citep{platonic} to SE-CKNNA (Semantic-Equivariant CKNNA), a more precise metric that better captures semantic equivalence.
-Our analysis reveals that the SE-CKNNA score strongly correlates with the average alignment between diffusion model features and those of the VFM, while the alignment within shallower layers remains consistently and significantly weaker than in deeper ones.
-By incorporating representation-aware supervision to strengthen these shallow-layer representations, we achieve remarkable efficiency gains: our system reaches a gFID of 2.03 within 64 training epochs, representing a 10× speedup over previous methods.
+Building on VFM-VAE, we assess the representation alignment across visual tokenizers of LDMs.
+To this end, we extend CKNNA~\cite{platonic} to SE-CKNNA, which more reliably measures tokenizer and VFM alignment under perturbation.
+We analyze how different tokenizers impact diffusion representation learning and find two clear trends: (1) \textit{High-quality tokenizer representation facilitates diffusion representation learning}, which can be observed throughout all layers of diffusion models.
+(2) \textit{Dual-side alignment on both tokenizers and diffusion models yields more VFM-aligned representation inside diffusion models}, especially in deeper layers.
+Incorporating representation-aware supervision to strengthen these layers brings notable efficiency gains: our system reaches a gFID (w/o CFG) of 2.22 in 80 epochs, achieving a 10$\times$ speedup over previous tokenizers.